 The difficulty of mixed martial arts training can best be summed up in the words of two of the sport’s stars, as former UFC heavyweight champion Tim Sylvia says “Mixed martial arts training is the hardest thing I have ever done in my life,” and UFC light-heavyweight contender Chuck Liddell stated that mixed martial arts training is “more rigorous training than almost any other sport.”
 The new breed are well-rounded fighters, versed in numerous styles of combat, and equally at home on the mat, as standing and trading punches and kicks.
 Among the new breed of fighters are former Olympic medallists, NCAA champions, Pan American games medallists, and even a long list of former NFL football players, and boxing champions.
 Many of these fighters are college graduates, and several are graduate school students.

 Today, the UFC’s pay-per-view buy rates are rising quickly, as are ticket sales at their live gates.
 Fighters now spend five to six years fighting in smaller events, building their resumes to compete in the big show.
 Fans continue to flock to the sport looking for the excitement and intensity of the purest form of one-on-one competition on the planet today.
 Mixed martial arts is also currently the fastest growing sport in the United States, as mixed martial arts events and training centers spring up all over the country, and the money the sport is making continues to grow at a nearly exponential rate.

-A CMA representative will be in touch soon!
+Thank you for your enquiry!
+A CMA representative will be in touch with you shortly.